HIV and Heart Disease

 Treatment for heart disease often includes lifestyle changes.
 For example, people with heart disease may change their eating habits, exercise more to lose weight, or quit smoking.

-Medicines and surgery are also used to treat heart disease.
+Aside from lifestyle changes, medicines and surgery are also used to treat heart disease.

 Medicines

-Medicines used to treat heart disease include drugs to lower blood pressure, reduce cholesterol levels, or prevent or relieve chest pain.
-Some of these medicines may interact with HIV medicines.
 Health care providers carefully consider potential drug-drug interactions between HIV medicines and any other medicines a person may be taking.

 Surgery